Thesola10/tobecont/README.md

  - The usual `CC`, as well as `OBJCOPY` to specify a cross-compiler.
 You shouldn't need to redefine them in cross-compiler toolchains.
+ - Like in the Linux kernel, `O` designates an alternate output directory.
  - `OBJFMT` specifies the target object format to be produced by `objcopy`.
  - `BACKEND` selects a specific method to take a screenshot.
 Individual backends can be found as subdirectories of `src`.